Reigate and Banstead

 Overview ⁞ Reigate and Banstead lies along the North Downs in Surrey, with Reigate as its historic centre, featuring Priory Park and a castle mound.
 Redhill and Banstead are major towns, while Horley lies near Gatwick Airport.
 The district’s geography includes chalk downs, valleys, and woodland, with Box Hill and Reigate Hill offering scenic landscapes.
 Villages, commons, and suburban areas are interspersed with countryside, making the district a mix of urban centres and rural beauty.

-The administrative boundary of Reigate and Banstead can be viewed on OpenStreetMap: District Boundary of Reigate and Banstead.
+The administrative boundary of Reigate and Banstead can also be viewed on OpenStreetMap: District Boundary of Reigate and Banstead.

 Key Facts about Reigate and Banstead